 Joseph Impicciche, JD, MHA, serves as Chief Executive Officer of Ascension, leading the Ascension Leadership Team to advance the health system’s Mission of providing compassionate, personalized care to all, especially those most in need.
 He previously served as President and Chief Executive Officer, after serving as President and Chief Operating Officer and earlier as Executive Vice President and General Counsel.

 As CEO of Ascension, Mr. Impicciche has been an advocate on numerous issues including the importance of greater access to care – especially for those who are underserved, gun violence as a public health issue, health equity, promoting racial justice, the need to reduce drug costs, and the use of technology to spur healthcare innovation.
 He also has represented Ascension at Scottsdale Institute and spoke at The Twenty-Seventh Workshop for Bishops by The National Catholic Bioethics Center.
 Mr. Impicciche was named one of the Most Influential People in Healthcare by Modern Healthcare from 2019 through 2022.
 In 2021 he received the Clarence A. Jackson Distinguished Career Achievement Award from his alma mater, Wabash College in Crawfordsville, Indiana.

-He has served on the Boards of numerous organizations and currently serves on the Board of the Catholic Health Association of the United States, the American Hospital Association, the Society of St. Vincent de Paul National Foundation, and the St. Louis Regional Business Council.
+He has served on the Boards of numerous organizations and currently serves as Vice Chairperson/Chairperson-Elect of the Catholic Health Association of the United States, the American Hospital Association, the Society of St. Vincent de Paul National Foundation, and the St. Louis Regional Business Council.